automenta/senars9/NEXT.md

 #### **Phase 2: Introspection & Bootstrapping (IMMEDIATE PRIORITY)**
 **Goal**: To create the core self-development loop.
 This is the most critical phase.
-1.  **Enable Observability (`WebSocketServer`)**: Implement a real-time communication channel to monitor and interact with the system's internal state.
+1.  **Leverage Existing Tools (`WebSocketServer`)**: Implement using the `ws` library to create a real-time communication channel to monitor and interact with the system's internal state.
-2.  **Enable Self-Direction (`BootstrapSystem`)**: Implement the core component that reads this development plan and converts its directives into a tree of cognitive goals.
+2.  **Incremental Self-Direction (`BootstrapSystem`)**: Implement a simplified core component that reads this development plan and converts its directives into cognitive goals.
+Start with basic goal parsing and expand functionality iteratively.
 3.  **First Self-Development Goal**: The `BootstrapSystem`'s first task will be to orchestrate the implementation of the **`PatternDetector`**, proving the viability of the self-development loop.

 #### **Phase 3: The Path to Metacognition (MID-TERM PRIORITY)**
 **Goal**: With the core loop established, we enhance the system's ability to reason about its own state and knowledge, forming the basis of metacognition.
-1.  **Advanced Pattern Recognition (`PatternDetector`)**: The system implements its own pattern-detection capabilities, allowing it to find sophisticated correlations in data and its own behavior.
+1.  **Focused Pattern Recognition (`PatternDetector`)**: The system implements its own pattern-detection capabilities, focusing initially on temporal patterns that provide immediate value.
-2.  **Logical Consistency (`ContradictionAnalyzer`, `ResolutionStrategy`)**: The system learns to detect and resolve logical contradictions, a crucial step towards robust reasoning.
+2.  **Logical Consistency (`ContradictionAnalyzer`, `ResolutionStrategy`)**: The system learns to detect and resolve logical contradictions, starting with the most common contradiction types.
-3.  **Dynamic Reasoning (`StrategyRegistry`, `SystemContext`)**: The system can dynamically select the best reasoning strategy for a given problem, optimizing its own thought processes.
+3.  **Dynamic Reasoning (`StrategyRegistry`, `SystemContext`)**: The system can dynamically select the best reasoning strategy for a given problem, beginning with basic strategy selection.

 #### **Phase 4: Architectural Refinement & Tooling (DEFERRED)**
 **Goal**: Once the system is stable, self-directed, and reasons effectively, we will implement advanced architectural patterns and AI-powered tooling.